vitessio/website/content/en/docs/22.0/user-guides/schema-changes/audit-and-control.md

 - Actual cut-over expected to take place within a few seconds of issuing this command.
 - Normally, migration cut-over intervals have an increasing backoff intervals.
 Once marked for forced cut-over, the migration ignores any such intervals and attempts at the earliest opportunity.
 - It is possible to mark a migration for forced cut-over even before it completes, or before it even starts.
 The migration will still run normally until the point of cut-over, at which time it will attempt `KILL`ing queries and transactions.
 - Not to be confused with `COMPLETE` command, above.
-This command does not compelte a `--postpone-completion` migration.
+This command does not complete a `--postpone-completion` migration.

 See also `--force-cut-over-after=<duration>` [DDL strategy flag](../ddl-strategy-flags).